alirahhal/Knife-Detection-using-SSD-Deep-Learning-Model/README.md

 ## Data

-Data was downloaded from [here](https://github.com/ari-dasci/OD-WeaponDetection/tree/master/Knife_detection) directly into google drive in the Jubyter Note code.
+Data was downloaded from [here](https://github.com/ari-dasci/OD-WeaponDetection/tree/master/Knife_detection) directly into google drive in the Jupyter Note code.

 ## Results